npwitk/CSS326-Database-Programming-Laboratory/Lab 08/Lab08_Notes.md

 -- Create user with read and write privileges
 CREATE USER IF NOT EXISTS test IDENTIFIED BY 'password';
-GRANT SELECT, INSERT ON practice.* TO 'test' IDENTIFIED BY "password";
+GRANT SELECT, INSERT ON practice.* TO 'test' IDENTIFIED BY "password"; -- OLD VERSION GRANT SELECT, INSERT ON practice.* TO 'test'; -- NEW VERSION FLUSH PRIVILEGES;
-FLUSH PRIVILEGES;

 -- Revoke SELECT privilege (leaving only INSERT/write capability)